-This guacamole is perfect to serve as a fresh dip with crisp tortilla chips or even crisp raw vegetables.
+This easy guacamole recipe is perfect to serve as a fresh dip with crisp tortilla chips or even crisp raw vegetables.
 It is also excellent layered in burritos, spooned on top of tacos, spread into wraps, spooned over Huevo’s Rancheros, dolloped onto Tortilla Soup or chillies, or along side of any other Tex-Mex dish.
-It is exceptionally good in breakfast burritos!
-It is perfect as a first course/appetiser, a party nibble or as a snack to share with the family while you are watching the big game on the telly.
+It works exceptionally good in breakfast burritos and as a first course/appetiser, a party nibble or as a snack to share with the family while you are watching the big game on the telly.

 - 3 ripe avocados

 - The juice of one fresh lime (2 TBS)

 - A handful of chopped fresh cilantro (about ¼ cup)

 - A small handful cherry tomatoes, quartered (about 5 or 6)

 - 3 cloves of garlic, peeled and minced

 - Put them into a bowl and then mash them coarsely using a fork.